Complete results

-FINDLAY, Ohio- University of Indianapolis junior
+Complete resultsFINDLAY, Ohio- University of Indianapolis junior

-Lyndsay McBride (Bristol, Ind./Northridge) capped a wonderful performance at the NCAA D-II Women’s Golf Championship with a final-round 77 in windy, rainy conditions at Findlay Country Club Saturday to take the 2009 individual national championship.
+Lyndsay McBride capped a wonderful performance at the NCAA D-II Women's Golf Championship with a final-round 77 in windy, rainy conditions at Findlay Country Club Saturday to take the 2009 individual national championship.
 Senior

-Battling the elements, McBride held off a talented 72-woman field to take medalist honors.
-She started the day with a two stroke lead, and though she bogeyed five of the first 11 holes, McBride (74-75-72-77) finished strongly with seven straight pars to edge Nova Southeastern’s Sandra Changkija (76-74-75-75) by two strokes.
+SATURDAYBattling the elements, McBride held off a talented 72-woman field to take medalist honors.
+She started the day with a two stroke lead, and though she bogeyed five of the first 11 holes, McBride (74-75-72-77) finished strongly with seven straight pars to edge Nova Southeastern's Sandra Changkija (76-74-75-75) by two strokes.

-Piepenbrink matched McBride’s final-round score as she also shot +5 on the last day.
-The Second Team All-American earned sole possession of fifth place with a four-round score of 304 (77-74-76-77), with her two-over effort in Friday’s second round matching the best of the round.
+Piepenbrink matched McBride's final-round score as she also shot +5 on the last day.
+The Second Team All-American earned sole possession of fifth place with a four-round score of 304 (77-74-76-77), with her two-over effort in Friday's second round matching the best of the day.

 In her second consecutive appearance in the D-II championship, junior